Summit Midstream Corporation

 Scan Results

 Daily timeframeSummit Midstream Corporation owns, develops, and operates midstream energy infrastructure assets primarily shale formations in the continental United States.
-Valued at $368.2M, SMC is a small-cap name in its sector.
+The $406.7M market capitalization puts SMC squarely in small-cap range for its industry.
 It operates through Rockies, Permian, Piceance, Mid-Con, and Northeast segments.

 Market Cap